MarianBusila/AZ203/Services/Services.md

 * define policies for APIs [API Management policy samples](https://docs.microsoft.com/en-us/azure/api-management/policy-samples), [API Management policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-policies), [How to set or edit Azure API Management policies](https://docs.microsoft.com/en-us/azure/api-management/set-edit-policies), [API Management access restriction policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-access-restriction-policies)
+    - there are 3 types of policies:inbound, outbound and backend
     - Policies can be configured globally or at the scope of a Product, API, or Operation
     - Policy scopes are evaluated in the following order:
         1. Global scope